Roger II of Sicily: Rise to power in Sicily

 Southern Italy in 1112.
 The border of the Kingdom of Sicily at the time of Roger's death in 1154 is indicated by a thicker black line encircling most of southern Italy.

 Upon the death in 1105 of his elder brother, Simon of Hauteville, Roger inherited the County of Sicily under the regency of his mother, Adelaide del Vasto, and his brother-in-law, Robert of Burgundy (d.
 1112), son of Robert the Old.
 His mother was assisted by such notables as Christodulus, the Greek emir of Palermo.
 In 1109, Byzantine Emperor Alexios I Komnenos bestowed upon him the title of protonobilissimos in recognition of his knowledge of the Byzantine court.
 In the summer of 1110, Roger was visited by the Norwegian king Sigurd the Crusader, who was on his way to Jerusalem.
 (Note: Houben quoting Snorri Sturluson, Heimskringla, written in the 1220s.
 According to the Fagrskinna, Roger was Jarl Rogeirr.)
 The story in Icelandic sources suggests that Sigurd called Roger the king of Sicily twenty years before the latter actually obtained this title.

 In 1112, at the age of sixteen, Roger began his personal rule, being named "now knight, now count of Sicily and Calabria" in a charter document dated 12 June 1112.
 In 1117, his mother, who had married Baldwin I of Jerusalem, returned to Sicily, since the patriarch of Jerusalem had declared the marriage invalid.
 Roger seems to have felt the slight, and this might explain his later reluctance to go crusading.
-(Note: Houben quoting William of Tyre, Chronicon xi.29) Roger married his first wife, Elvira, daughter of King Alfonso VI of Castile and, later, his fourth wife, Isabella, who may be identical to his former concubine, the converted Moor, Zaida, who was baptized with the name of Isabella.
+(Note: Houben quoting William of Tyre, Chronicon xi.29) Roger married his first wife, Elvira, daughter of King Alfonso VI of Castile and his fourth wife Isabella, who may be identical to his former concubine, a Muslim princess of the Abbadid dynasty named Zaida, who was baptized with the name of Isabella.

 In 1122, Duke William II of Apulia, who was fighting with Count Jordan of Ariano, offered to renounce his remaining claims to Sicily as well as part of Calabria.
 Roger, in exchange, provided William with 600 knights and access to money for his campaign.